Natoman95/ZB-NG-Senior-Project/README.md

   * Add the pull request to the goco-transit project
   * Add the pull request to the current sprint
   * Wait for the pull request to be approved and merged
+  * Delete the branch associated with the pull request
   * Close out the issue manually